duonl/synthpop-py/docs/source/developer/checklist_for_review.md

 - [ ] Complexity is acceptable for intended use cases

 ## 9. Form and style
-This checks whether the code is readable, consistent and aligned with project-wide conventoins.
+This checks whether the code is readable, consistent and aligned with project-wide conventions.
 - [ ] Code follows PEP8 standards
 - [ ] British English is used
 - [ ] Type hints are used where appropriate